-Hon.
-Margaret Nakashuk: Thank you, Mr. Speaker and I would like to thank you for that question.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question.
 In the headquarters, there is a headquarters.
 Some work regarding employment, some are family resource workers or social workers and some employees are working under Income Assistance and with Poverty Reduction.
 There are also different divisions and they work and do reviews on income support and whether to approve or not approve the applications.
 I can't tell you how many but that is our staff here at headquarters.
 Thank you, Mr. Speaker.

-Speaker: First supplementary, Mr. Kaernerk.
+Speaker: Your first supplementary, Mr. Kaernerk.